aspnetboilerplate/aspnetboilerplate/doc/WebSite/EventBus-Domain-Events.md

         public void CompleteTask(CompleteTaskInput input)
         {
-            //TODO: complete the task on database...
+            //TODO: complete the task in the database...
             EventBus.Trigger(new TaskCompletedEventData {TaskId = 42});
         }
     }